VivekDhanwada/nsw-opal-sql-analysis/02-aus-population-migration/README.md

 - Excel-based percentage growth calculation
 - Translating population data into business-style insights

+## Data Source

+Australian Bureau of Statistics (ABS) census data, 1996–2016.
+Data accessed via ABS community profile and country of birth datasets.

 ## Limitations

 - Data covers 1996 to 2016 only, so post-2016 trends are not captured.
-- Power BI Web was used on Mac, so some calculations were prepared externally in Excel due to platform limitations.
+- Percentage growth calculations were prepared in Excel and integrated into the Power BI dashboards.
 - Top country selections are static rather than dynamically updated by slicers.
 - Age categories were grouped for clarity.